About Us

 Animal health surveillance refers to the collection, processing and dissemination of animal health and disease information.
 The Department of Agriculture, Food and the Marine (DAFM) has a central role in design, coordination and implementation of various surveillance programmes in Ireland, which together protect and enhance Ireland’s positive animal health status.
 More information about the overall structure of DAFM and its management can be found here.

-Within DAFM, the SAT division is responsible for surveillance co-ordination, and for facilitation of information exchange through the animal health surveillance (AHS) website.
+Within DAFM, the NDCC division is responsible for surveillance co-ordination, and for facilitation of information exchange through the animal health surveillance (AHS) website.
 The AHS website has the function of providing information on animal health and on patterns of disease occurrence in a useful format.
 For detailed information on treatment, prevention and control of diseases, and on DAFM’s policies on different diseases, please visit the animal health and welfare section of the DAFM website here.

 Passive surveillance is that initiated by the observer of animals, and incorporates both disease reporting and laboratory-based passive surveillance.